OID Repository

 Description of organizations covered by the coding system: NIST/OSI Workshop attenders will assign a sub value to any special interest group that is approved and chartered by the Workshop, if it is appropriate to assign such sub values.
 The Workshop is an open, public, international forum.

-Notes on use of the code: The ICD code forms the initial part of the Workshop naming and addressing tree.
+Notes on use of the code: The International Code Designator (ICD) code forms the initial part of the Workshop naming and addressing tree.

 First Registration Authority